astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers.Interfaces/README.md

 ##### Returns

-Reference to an instance of an object of type that contains the data from the found element or `null` if not found.
+Reference to an instance of an object of type `T` that contains the data from the found element or `null` if not found.

 ##### Parameters